 Administrative controls include asking all patients if they have symptoms and taking their temperatures; requiring those with cough or fever to wear a face mask, and isolating them from others at least by several feet until they are more thoroughly assessed.
 It’s especially important to recognize all potentially infectious patients quickly and to implement strict infection control procedures and early in all areas of all health care facilities.

-.
+Personal controls include hand washing and respiratory hygiene.
 But mask use by the general public — people without symptoms who are not caring for others — has little or no benefit and potentially great harm if people who need masks can’t get them.
 Masks will be in short supply.
 The most important use is for health care workers and those caring for ill patients.
 In health care settings, safely reusable respiratory protection that can be disinfected can be crucially important.
 Useful products include personal air-purifying devices and elastomeric respirators.
 Patients also must be able to cover their mouths to reduce spread of infection.

 What more do we need to know?

-, but unfortunately, the answer is, a lot.
+We are learning more, but unfortunately, the answer is, a lot.